 When Genghis was only nine years old, a rival clan poisoned his father; this left his mother alone to raise her seven children alone.
 At the time of his father’s death, Genghis claimed himself as a clan chief instead of his father.
 The clan refused to accept Genghis as their clan leader; shortly after, the clan expelled his family, leaving his mother to raise her seven children alone and without support.

-Genghis Khan’s mother taught him the importance of having the right alliances in life.
+Genghis Khan’s mother taught him the importance of having the right alliances.
 His mother taught him the grim reality of living in a constantly turbulent society like the Mongol society.
 Because of the very rough beginnings of his life, he grew up hunting and foraging his way to survive at all costs.
-There is a story that says Genghis may have even murdered his own half brother in a dispute over food.
+There is a story that says Genghis may have even murdered his half-brother in a dispute over food.

-At age 16, Genghis married Borte from another clan; this marriage helped cement the alliance between him and the Konkirat clan.
+At age 16, Genghis married Borte from another clan; this marriage helped cement his alliance with the Konkirat clan.
 But soon after their marriage, Borte was kidnapped by the Merkit clan and given to the chieftain as another wife.

 Genghis was able to rescue his wife soon after she gave birth to her first son.
 We are not sure if the son was Genghis’s son or the son of the Merkit clan chieftain, but Genghis accepted him as his own.

-Even at a very young age, Genghis showed himself as an exceptional warrior and leader.
-He was able to amass an army of supporters and understood the importance of forging alliances with other important clans.
-By 1206, he was able to consolidate his Mongol power so he could focus on outside conquests.
+Genghis showed himself as an exceptional warrior and leader at a very young age.
+He was able to amass an army of supporters and understood the importance of alliances with other important clans.
+By 1206, he consolidated his Mongol power to focus on outside conquests.

 How Did Genghis Khan Come To Power?